runningstream/channel_builder_documentation/content/_index.md

 draft: false
 ---

-It's easy to get started with Running Stream - check out the [Getting Started](getting_started) section.
+It's easy to get started with Running Stream!
+Check out the getting started section for more.

-If you just want some streaming material to play with, check out [Example Content](getting_started/example_content).
+{{< toc-tree >}}